 The following is an excerpt from Updating your data protection strategy, a free industry guide that looks at new data protection regulations in places like Europe, America, and Australia, and how to protect against the number one cause of data breaches.
 Catch up on the previous posts here: part 1, part 2, and part 3.

 Potential data breach: Hidden information in email attachments

 Every document contains metadata.
 File metadata, for example, is embedded in the file and is different to the information that is typed on the page – such as Track Changes or comments.
 It can tell the reader who created the document, how long was spent editing it, and where the document is saved.
 Cleaning a document of metadata means that the recipient will only be sent what would be printed.

 Solution: A document metadata cleaner add-in

-Removing potentially harmful forms of metadata from attached files is the third risk area that should be considered when investigating ways to prevent email related data leaks.
+Removing potentially harmful forms of metadata from the attached files is the third risk area that should be considered when investigating ways to prevent email-related data leaks.
 Technology to remove metadata has been available for some time and, like recipient and attachment checking, should also be deployed at the point of sending so that problems are addressed before emails leave the organization.

 Download the guide to Updating your data protection strategy to learn about the new regulations and a simple solution to make sure your workplace is protected.